Whoj01/Whoj01/README.md

 ### Hi there, I'm Josué Dias 👋

-- 🔭 I’m not working yet
+- 🔭 I’m working at @sg2Sistemas
 - 🌱 I’m currently learning Laravel and Vue.
 - 👯 I’m looking to collaborate on open Sources Projects
 - 🤔 I’m looking for help with [PHP]